-Commencing in the first quarter of 2013, we will distribute to our stockholders a fixed quarterly dividend of \$0.03 per share (\$0.12 per share annually), which will be reviewed from time to time by our Board of Directors.
-Prior to the first quarter of 2013, we distributed to our stockholders on a quarterly basis, all of our Cash Available for Distribution, subject to any reserves our board of directors determined to be required for prudent conduct of our business.
-For additional information about our dividend policy, please read "Item 8.
-Financial Information-Dividend Policy."
+Since the first quarter of 2013, we have distributed to our shareholders a fixed quarterly dividend of \$0.03 per share (\$0.12 per share annually), which is reviewed from time to time by our Board of Directors.
+Prior to the first quarter of 2013, we distributed to our shareholders on a quarterly basis, all of our Cash Available for Distribution, subject to any reserves our Board of Directors determined to be required for prudent conduct of our business.
+For additional information about our dividend policy, please read Item 8 - Financial Information: Dividend Policy.

-Under the supervision of our executive officers and board of directors, our operations are managed by Teekay Tankers Management Services Ltd. (our Manager), a subsidiary of Teekay Corporation, that provides to us commercial, technical, administrative and strategic services.
+Under the supervision of our executive officers and Board of Directors, our operations are managed by Teekay Tankers Management Services Ltd. (our Manager), a subsidiary of Teekay Corporation, that provides to us commercial, technical, administrative and strategic services.
 We have entered into a long-term agreement with our Manager (the Management Agreement) pursuant to which our Manager and its affiliates provide to us technical, administrative and strategic services.
 Commercial services are provided to us by other wholly or partially owned subsidiaries of Teekay Corporation that manage the Gemini Suezmax Pool, the Teekay Aframax Pool and the Taurus Tankers LR2 Pool.
 We pay our Manager a market-based fee for these services.
 In order to provide our Manager with an incentive to improve our operation and financial conditions, we have agreed to pay a performance fee to our Manager under certain circumstances, in addition to the basic fee provided in the Management Agreement.
-Please read "Item 7.
-Major Shareholders and Related Party Transactions-Related Party Transactions-Management Agreement" for additional information about the Management Agreement.
+Please read Item 7 - Major Shareholders and Related Party Transactions: Related Party Transactions

 We employ our chartering strategy based on the outlook of our Manager for freight rates, oil tanker market conditions and global economic conditions.
-As of February 1, 2013, we owned 27 vessels, in-chartered two vessels and owned 50% of a VLCC newbuilding.
+As of December 31, 2013, we owned 27 vessels, in-chartered one vessel and owned 50% of a VLCC held by our joint venture with Wah Kwong Maritime Transport Holdings Limited.
 Please refer to "Our Fleet" table below.
-We employ our vessels on fixed rate time-charter out contracts and in various pooling arrangements that are managed by wholly or partially owned subsidiaries of Teekay Corporation which employ vessels on the spot market.
-By employing some of our vessels in these pooling arrangements, we believe we benefit from Teekay Corporation's expertise in commercial management of oil tankers and economies of scale of a larger fleet, including higher vessel utilization and daily revenues.
+We employ our vessels on fixed rate time-charter out contracts and in various pooling arrangements, the majority of which are managed by wholly or partially owned subsidiaries of Teekay Corporation which employ vessels on the spot market.
+By employing some of our vessels in these pooling arrangements with Teekay, we believe we benefit from Teekay Corporation's expertise in commercial management of oil tankers and economies of scale of a larger fleet, including higher vessel utilization and daily revenues.
 We also believe that these pooling arrangements limit Teekay Corporation's ability to compete with us in the spot market.